NSLS-II/archiver-appliance/README.md

 server, it is recommended that you should use this package on the Archiver server because some functions need to access the local data files (.pb files).

 Required python packages: requests, pandas.
+It is recommended that you should install these dependencies before you use pyAA.

 Open a terminal on the Achiver server, git clone this repository, then type "cd archiver-appliance".
 It is recommended that you should take a look at 'aa.conf' and make changes accordingly.